Spread the love

 Pate

-While pate in Spain is usually a paste made of meat (pork, poultry) vegetables, herbs, and spices, I always enjoy the vegetarian options for this one.
-My current favorite is pate de aceitunas verdes (green olives´s paste) from Pla de L´Arc.
+While pâté in Spain is typically a paste made from meat (pork, poultry), vegetables, herbs, and spices, I always enjoy the vegetarian options.
+My current favorite is pâté de aceitunas verdes (green olive paste) from Pla de L’Arc.

 food souvenirs from spain pate